-25 splendid horror movie quotes to make you look smart, witty, or just downright creepy in a variety of life situations.
-Screengrabs copyright property of distributors or publishers.
+25 iconic horror movie quotes to make you look smart, witty, or just downright creepy in a variety of life situations.
+(Screenshots to movie distributors or publishers)

 1. “A boy’s best friend is his mother.” — Norman Bates, Psycho (1960)

-An evergreen in every other horror movie quotes list, you could use this to describe how dependent somebody is on his mum.
+An evergreen in every other horror movie quotes list, you could use this classic declaration from Psycho (1960) to describe how dependent somebody is on his mum.
 Or you could use this to explain why you can never spend a night out with any of your buddies.

 2. “It was kinda fun in a necrophile sort of way.” — Guy Woodhouse, Rosemary’s Baby (1968)

 This one is kind of limited in its usage; it’s only suitable for people you just spent the night with.
-Extremely effective way to ensure you never hear from that person again.
+Extremely effective, though, if you do not ever want to hear from that person again.
 (And please, it should ONLY be used figuratively)

 3. “Your mother s**ks c**ks in hell.” — Pazuzu-fied Regan, The Exorcist (1973)

 The mother of all horror movie quotes and perfect for many life situations.
-Best said is a spitting sort of way.
-Because that adds to the effect, and the resulting surprise gives you time to back away in case the recipient punches.
+Best proclaimed in a spitting sort of way.
+Because that adds to the effect, and the resulting revulsion gives you time to back away in case the recipient attacks.

 4. “The power of Christ compels you!” — Father Merrin and Father Karras, The Exorcist (1973)

 This exhortation is magnificent for a plethora of life situations.
-Such as when appealing to someone’s sense of morality.
-(Or getting them to please descend from some dangerous place)
+For example, when appealing to someone’s sense of morality.
+(Or getting them to please move away from some dangerous place)

 5. “You could have dinner with us… my brother makes good head cheese!
 You like head cheese?” — Hitchhiker, The Texas Chainsaw Massacre (1974)

-Ever felt obliged to invite someone for dinner, and you really, really wish not to?
+Ever felt obliged to invite someone over for dinner, but you really, really prefer not to?
 You could say this in a feverish kind of way and hopefully, the person is bright enough to take a hint.